Moiso2001/ZemogaFD/README.md

-You could find README on ./client folder :)
+You can find README on ./client folder :)